Study Abroad Programs Overview

-Exchange programs involve going abroad and enrolling with an NAU partner university as an exchange student.
+Go abroad and enroll with a NAU partner university!
 Exchange programs are exceptionally affordable and allow students to become part of a foreign university’s student body.

-For both program types, you pay your typical NAU tuition directly to NAU through your LOUIE account.
-Not only will most of your scholarships apply to exchanges, but this is the only type of program on which you can use your tuition waivers (including but not limited to: AIMS, Dean’s, President’s, EARP).
-Furthermore, for both programs, you will earn direct NAU credit, and your grades from abroad will count towards your GPA.
+- For both program types, you pay regular NAU tuition directly to NAU.
+Most scholarships apply to exchanges and this is the only type of program on which you can use your tuition waivers and NAU scholarships (including but not limited to: AIMS, Dean’s, President’s, EARP).
+You will earn direct NAU credit and your grades from abroad will count towards your GPA.

-Faculty-led programs are designed and run by NAU faculty that teach about their field of expertise in relevant settings abroad.
+Faculty-led programs are run by NAU faculty for NAU students.
 While learning is done in classrooms abroad, NAU faculty often organize excursions that allow students to contextualize information discussed in the classroom.

-Students pay a program fee to NAU that covers specified program costs.
+- Pay a comprehensive program fee to NAU

-You can earn direct and/or transfer credit on these programs.
-Grades earned for direct credit will count towards your GPA, grades earned for transfer credit will not count towards your GPA.
+- Direct and/or transfer credit on these programs.
+Direct credit classes will count towards your GPA and transfer credit will not count towards your GPA.

 Private provider programs (such as ISEP-Direct and USAC) are run by study abroad companies for U.S. students.